Why Does My Dog Howl at the Moon

 So Why Do They Do It?

-If you notice your dogs barking more in the early morning hours like 3 am, it is more likely they hear something that sets them off.
-If there is wildlife in your area, the barking could be an assortment of creatures in the night like:
+If you notice your dogs barking more in the early morning hours, like 3 am, it is more likely they hear something that sets them off.
+If there is wildlife in your area, the barking could be an assortment of creatures at night, like:

 • Cats